 Currently known:

-Ciril Dumps 1925-1992 was recorded as being an ambitious and innovative man who on return from WWII, bought a truck with his war service gratuity money and started a successful carting and fuel depot business from this shed.
+"Cyril Dumps 1925-1992 was recorded as being an ambitious and innovative man who on return from WWII, bought a truck with his war service gratuity money and started a successful carting and fuel depot business from this shed".

-Hank _____ and brothers Brett and Wayne remember bringing calf carcasses here with their fathers, wrapped in wet hessian and were hung on a steel rail to be transported to the Nelson Meat Market.
+Hank _____ as well as and brothers Brett and Wayne remember bringing calf carcasses here with their fathers, wrapped in wet hessian and were hung on a steel rail to be transported to the Nelson Meat Market.

 Other local produce were fruit and vegetables.
-Ada Fawcett remembers the shed smelling of lemons as her family also bought their orchard farm produce here from Jarrahdale.
+Ada Fawcett remembers the shed smelling of lemons as her family also bought their orchard farm produce here from Keysbrook and were sent to the Metro Markets in Wellington street, Perth.

 Athel’s family supplied eggs from their chook farm and his job was to card the timber egg crates for identification.